BACKGROUND: read Kono, (2007); Merrill et al. (1996), Chapters 1, 2.4, 4, 6.4.

 c) Write a program that will calculate the Sp VGP scatter statistic from VGPs.
 What is Sp of the entire data set?
 [Use the antipodes of the reverse data.]

 d) Now modify your program to calculate Sp as a function of latitude cutoff, i.e., make an option to exclude VGP latitudes with latitudes more than a specified amount away from the spin axis.
 What is the “best” latitude cut-off?

-e) A file called hawaii_results.txt is stored in the Chapter_14 Datafiles directory.
-This is a compilation of all the data from Hawaii used in a recent analysis of the time averaged field project by Johnson et al. (2008).
+e) A file called hawaii.txt is stored in the Chapter_14/Problem_3 directory.
+This is a compilation of all the data from Hawaii used in a recent analysis of the time averaged field project by Cromwell et al. (2018).
 Repeat problems 2b-d on the Hawaiian data set.
 Is there a latitude dependence of Sp?

 f) Compare these values of Sp to those predicted by Model G.

-b) Find the present IGRF and GAD directions at 20∘ and -156∘ using the programs igrf.py and dipole_pinc.py (or you can use the functions ipmag.igrf and pmag.pinc(lat) from inside an IPython notebook).
-Rotate the directions in hawaii.tk03 to the expected GAD direction using the program di_rot.py.
-Plot these rotated directions using eqarea.py.
-Now rotate the directions extracted from hawaii_results.txt in Problem 2e in the same way and plot them in equal area projection.
+b) Find the present IGRF and GAD directions at 20∘ and -156∘ using the functions ipmag.igrf and pmag.pinc.
+Rotate the directions in hawaii.tk03 to the expected GAD direction using the function pmag.dodirot_V.
+Hint: try the nice NumPy function column_stack to put your directions into the right format.
+Plot these rotated directions using the ipmag functions.
+Now rotate the directions extracted from hawaii.txt in Problem 2e plot them in equal area projection.
 How do the directions predicted by the PSV field model compare with the data set from Hawaii?

 c) Use the function pmag.doprinc to calculate the eigenparameters of the orientation matrix of the Hawaiian directions (see Chapter 9 and the Appendix on Orientation Tensors here: